 Meet Our Team

-Erin is a gerontologist, with an MS in gerontology and management of aging service from UMass Boston and a BA in gerontology from St. Bonaventure University.
-She is a member of the Aging Life Care Association, a certified geriatric care manager, a licensed nursing home administrator, and an Alzheimer's Association family support ambassador.
+Erin is a gerontologist with an MS in gerontology and management of aging service from UMass Boston and a BA in gerontology from St. Bonaventure University.
+She is a member of the Aging Life Care Association.
+She is a certified geriatric care manager by the National Acadademy of Certified Care Managers, a licensed nursing home administrator and an Alzheimer's Association family support ambassador.

 Kevin Smith is the President and Chief Operating Officer of Best of Care, Inc. – a non-medical home care agency which serves Greater Boston, the South Shore, South Coast and Cape and Islands communities with offices in Quincy, Milton, Taunton, New Bedford and South Dennis, Massachusetts.
 Best of Care’s concierge-level services include personal care services, homemakers and companions, hospice care, care management and specialty services as they relate to Alzheimer’s, dementia and acquired brain injury care.
-Under his direction, Best of Care has acquired two private pay agencies, expanded to Cape Cod and the Islands and obtained contacts with 8 of the state’s 26 ASAP partners.
-Smith is the President of the Board of Directors for the Massachusetts Council for Home Care Aides.
+Under Kevin's direction, Best of Care has acquired two private pay agencies, expanded to Cape Cod and the Islands and obtained contacts with 8 of the state’s 26 Aging Services Access Points (ASAP) partners.
+A respected member of the home care industry, Smith is a past President and member of the Board of Directors for the Home Care Aide Council of Massachusetts.
 He graduated from Providence College with a BA in History in 2007.

 TUCKed In Eldercare is affiliated with Best of Care.
 Erin and Kevin avidly share the vision and understand the importance of providing the highest quality of care to their clients.
 Together they hope to make a difference in the lives of those residing and summering to and from Nantucket.

-To learn more about Best of Care, please click on the image below.
+To learn more about Best of Care, please click on the image to the left.

 Nurse Care Manager